JeffDeCola/my-cheat-sheets/development/languages/go-cheat-sheet/derived-data-types.md

 ## STRUCT

 Elements of different types and start with capital letter.
-Because anything with a capital letter is exported.
+Anything with a capital letter is exported.

 ```go
 // CREATE STRUCT TYPE